whensuddenlygames/TheRending/pages/campaign_frame/overview.md

 ---

-*One-Page overview of the setting* n the beginning Palaghast, the god-planet, was whole and the People were happy.
+*One-Page overview of the setting*

+In the beginning Palaghast, the god-planet, was whole and the People were happy.
 Until the Demiurge, an arcane crafter from beyond brought Magic.
 The People flirted with this new power that could rival Palaghast's.
 A war of the Divine and Arcane waged across the face of the world.
 The First Saints, anointed by Palaghast themself, took the fight directly to the Demiurge for a final killing blow.
 In their pitched battle, the Demiurge unleashed a decisive spell—an arcane spear thrust straight through the breast of Palaghast.

 The god, and the world were sundered.